thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select the "Entities table" widget;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-4-pe.png
         title: 'The "Add Widget" window will appear.
-Specify the previously created device "My New Device" in the "Device" field.
+Specify the previously created device "My New Device" as the data source in the "Device" field.
 The “name” key has already been added to the “Columns” section, which is responsible for the column with the device name.
 You need to add another column that will display the value of the "temperature" key.
 To do this, click "Add column" to add a new field to enter the data key;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-5-pe.png
         title: 'Click on the newly appeared data key input field.
 A list of available data keys will open.
 Select "temperature" data key;'